souhaibaks/Library_Project/README.md

 **"JavaFX modules not found"**
 - Set `JAVAFX_LIB` environment variable
-- Or place JavaFX JARs in `lib` directory
+- Or place JavaFX JARs in `lib` or `lib_win` directory
 - Verify JavaFX SDK version matches (17.x)

+**"Graphics pipeline error" (Windows)**
+- The `run-windows.ps1` script uses software renderer which should work
+- If issues persist, download full JavaFX SDK with native DLLs from https://openjfx.io/
+- Extract the full SDK (including `bin` directory with DLL files)
+- Set `JAVAFX_LIB` to point to the SDK's `lib` directory

 **"ClassNotFoundException"**
 - Ensure all dependencies are in classpath